sigstore/sigstore-website/README.md

 # sigstore-website

-A new standard for signing, verifying and protecting software
+Sign, verify and protect your software

 ![sigstore logo][logo]